A mean field game model with non-local spatial interactions and resources accumulation: The model and the assumptions

 and, for every probability measure $\mu$ on $\R\times \R_+$ with finite second moment (recall that $\sP_2$ is the set of such measures), we also set

 Given the above, we eventually define the function $F\colon\R\times\sP_2\to\bR_+$ as

-Notice that $F$ is always well defined since the denominator is always greater than $\theta$ while we have $F(x,\mu)=0$ if and only if $\mu(\R\times\{0\})=1$.\\ \begin{remark} The interaction term $F$ is actually well-defined on any set of probability measures whose marginal with respect to $h$ has finite expectation; in particular it is well-defined on $\sP_1$.
+Notice that $F$ is always well defined since the denominator is always greater than $\theta$ while we have $F(x,\mu)=0$ if and only if $\mu(\R\times\{0\})=1$.\\ From the definition of F is straightworward to notice that F models the spatial interactions and the aggregation effect which increases the human capital of one individual.
+In other word,s the level of human capital of an individual is influenced bt the level of human capital of neighbourhoods.
+The" level" of influence is described mathematically by the functions $\eta_i$.
+As an example, we could consider $\eta_i$ being suitable regularizations of the indicator function of two balls, whose radius model the maximal distances of the heighbourhoods who influence the human capital of the agent considered. \begin{remark} The interaction term $F$ is actually well-defined on any set of probability measures whose marginal with respect to $h$ has finite expectation; in particular it is well-defined on $\sP_1$.
 However since most of our arguments (including some of the properties of $F$ we exploit, see Lemma~\ref{barh}) work only in $\sP_2$, we set our model in $\sP_2$ from the beginning. \end{remark}

 To describe the optimization problem we fix a connected compact set $K\subset\bR$ such that $0\in K$ and define the set of admissible controls as